lunchbag/hugo-blog/content/posts/building-an-app-freelancing-and-living-abroad.md

 Most budgeting apps treat your recurring expenses like any other transaction by categorizing and tracking them in the monthly budget.
 However, these are charges that will not change month-to-month and there is very little value in categorizing and budgeting for those amounts as if they are adjustable!

 In Lunch Money, recurring expenses show as a separate type of transaction and are managed on their own page.
-I really like this separation because <span class="highlight">it can tell us exactly how much money we need to simply get through the month</span>.
+I really like this system because <span class="highlight">it can tell us exactly how much money we need to simply get through the month</span>.
 If you need to cut spending, recurring expenses should be the first place to look.

 <img src="/uploads/recurring.jpg" class="expanded" />
 <span class="caption">Recurring expenses allow you to easily see your minimum monthly expenditures</span>